DoubleCookies/wat-increment/about.md

 **And boring.**

-That's why I decided to find most weird/strange/etc. ways to increment variable in JS.
+That's why I decided to find most weird/strange/etc. ways to increment variable in JS (and you can help with it!).
 You can always try this at home, **but not on work**.
 This is absolutely bad idea to use those code snippets in production.